Amy Sherald: Education

 Sherald is a graduate of St. Anne-Pacelli Catholic School in Columbus.
-She enrolled at Clark Atlanta University, where Sherald began college on the pre-med track her parents hoped for, but as a sophomore cross-registered for a painting class at Spelman College, which introduced Sherald to Panama-born artist and art historian Arturo Lindsay, whose work focuses on the African influence on the cultures of the Americas.
+She enrolled at Clark Atlanta University, where she began college on the pre-med track her parents hoped for, but as a sophomore cross-registered for a painting class at Spelman College, which introduced her to Panama-born artist and art historian Arturo Lindsay, whose work focuses on the African influence on the cultures of the Americas.
 Sherald graduated with a B.A. degree in painting in 1997 from Clark Atlanta University.
 After an apprenticeship with Lindsay, painting for free for five years.
 Sherald attended the Maryland Institute College of Art (MICA) in Baltimore, receiving an M.F.A. degree in painting in 2004.
 While attending MICA, Sherald studied with abstract expressionist painter Grace Hartigan, from whom she learned the "dripping method" of painting.
-She also convinced Odd Nerdrum to mentor her in Norway.
-In 2021, she received an Honorary Doctorate of Fine Arts from MICA.
+Sherald also convinced Odd Nerdrum to mentor her in Norway.
+In 2021, Sherald received an Honorary Doctorate of Fine Arts from MICA.